smooth-glitch/charltonFC/README.md

 ## Timeframe

-This project was completed over a period of **2 weeks**, including the following phases:
+This project was completed over a period of 6 days, including the following phases:

 - **Day 1**: Data exploration, cleaning, and transformation.
 - **Day 2**: Data analysis, visualization, and documentation/presentation.